MiikaRitokangas/SpedenSpelit/README.md

 ## Additional features

 During the development of the project, there have been added additional features to the game.
 The features include two additional game modes.
-These game modes are sequence memory mode and a blind mode.
+These game modes are a "sequence memory mode" and a "blind mode".
 These modes can be accessed from the games start menu.

 ## Technical Specifications